AIML-IfI/uccs-facerec-challenge/README.md

   ``baseline_recognition.py``

 The MagFace extracts features with the shape of (,512) for both probe and gallery.
-For validation, the script stores all information (detection scores, bounding boxes, and embeddings) of the faces based on the probe image.
+For the validation, the script stores all information (detection scores, bounding boxes, and embeddings) of the faces based on the probe image.
 For the gallery, it stores five facial landmarks and embeddings based on an identity.
 In conclusion, it compiles these dictionaries into .pth files for both sets, simplifying the process of generating the score file in the next step.

 Once the script execution is complete, the directory structure appears as follows:

-    .results/
+    results/
     ├── validation_embeddings/
     │   ├── probe-image1.pth
     │   │     - Content (a dict): {